 If you boil down Toyota’s production system to its essence, its purpose is to synchronize supply to demand for buyers’ markets.
-The ability to do so reduces the frequency and severity of stock-out (lost sales) or overproduction of finished goods (resulting in high costs and price discounting).
+The ability to do so reduces the frequency and severity of stock-out (lost sales) or overproduction of finished goods (resulting in higher costs and price discounting).
 The practical outcome is that production, on average, does not get too far ahead or too far behind actual market demand.
 Getting it “about right” is good enough.

 While buyers’ markets may set the price, closely synchronizing supply to demand helps the producer maintain close control of pricing (i.e. limit the magnitude of price variation, especially downward prices – loss of profit – due to overproduction).
 It is preferable for supply to slightly lag demand, but no so much as to keep customers waiting for too long.
 Tight supplies make the customer feel like they are getting something special, while the producer benefits from steady sales, good prices, and consistent profits.

 You would think synchronizing supply to demand would be intrinsically appealing to CEOs, whether they produce a product or service.
 But for most business leaders, it has no intrinsic appeal.
 Why?